danielV1213/danielV1213/README.md

 **`Multimedia Engineering student and Frontend Developer`**

-I am a Technology lover and student who likes to build digital experiences.
+I am a Technology lover who likes to build digital experiences.
 Find out more about me below.

 ### 💻 Languages and Tools